top of page

 • Apr 25

-• 2 min read
+• 3 min read

-Understanding Benzodiazepines and Barbiturates
+The Role of Benzodiazepines and Barbiturates in Treatment

 Mechanisms of Overdose

-Historical Geographic Hotspots
+Historical Geographic Hotspots of Abuse

-The Pharmaceutical History
+The Pharmaceutical History of Benzodiazepines and Barbiturates

-Barbiturates dominated the market from the 1930s through 1960s but fell out of favor due to overdose dangers and addiction potential.
-Benzodiazepines, introduced in the 1960s as safer alternatives, ironically became almost equally problematic.
-Pharmaceutical companies' marketing campaigns downplayed dependency risks, similar to the opioid situation.
+Barbiturates dominated the market from the 1930s through the 1960s.
+However, they fell out of favor due to their overdose dangers and potential for addiction.
+Benzodiazepines were introduced in the 1960s as safer alternatives.
+Ironically, they have become almost equally problematic.

 Polysubstance Abuse and Overdose Deaths